 What are the City’s requirements for an application to be considered?
 Based on the approved policy, Council requires an applicant to submit the following:

 - Any Land Use amendment that may be necessary.
 If the Application location does not comply with existing land use regulations, a Zoning Amendment or Development Variance Permit must be successfully obtained before proceeding

 - Collection of public feedback (which will be outlined in the policy) in coordination with City staff, to be provided to Council for consideration.

-- Business Licence Application, and any requirements and fees therein (proposed requirements detailed on next page).
+- Business Licence Application, and any requirements and fees therein

 Once the above conditions are met, Council will make a resolution for or against an application, which will be forwarded to the LCRB for consideration.
-The LCRB has final say on the issuance of the licence.
+The LCRB has final say on the issuance of a licence.